 12. Don’t Invite the Wrong Mix of Guests

 Some people mix like oil and water.
 Think about the type of people you are inviting to your party, and whether it’s a really good mix or not.
 Whilst outdoor movie nights are great social events, will your mother-in-law get along with your old college friends once they have had a few beers?
 It might not be worth the trouble!

 13. Measure Up Your Available Space

 The amount of space you have in your backyard will determine how large a screen you can use, as well as the type of projector you buy.
 Measure up and plan where everything is going to go well in advance of the event, and then purchase the right set-up to suit the available space.

 14. Ask Guests to Bring Their Own Blankets and Cushions

 As part of the invite, ask your guests to bring their own blankets and cushions to sit on.
-It will save you a lot of washing (think of spilt drinks and grass stains) as well as organization that you need to do to ensure everyone is comfortable.
+It will save you a lot of washing (think of spilled drinks and grass stains) as well as the organization that you need to do to ensure everyone is comfortable.

 15. Supply Ashtrays for the Smokers

 If you have guests that smoke, then supply ashtrays or sand buckets for them to stub their cigarettes out into.
 There’s nothing worse than waking up the morning after and having to clear up cigarette ends from your backyard or flower beds.